denten-books/plain-text/1-metaphor.md

 still can't quite grasp the basic ideas of quantum mechanics*.
 Grasping in this case is used as a synonym to "understanding."
 It indicates a transference of properties between physical action (grasping) and mental action (understanding).
-Despite being a cliché, the metaphor is alive according to Lakoff, because it continues to perform a function, giving a name to a mental activity that we would otherwise find difficult to explain precisely.
-Such a metaphor is more alive than other, perhaps more novel, "one off" poetic metaphors that failed to become cultural tropes.
-Shelly's and Shklovsky's ideal poetic metaphors works once and never again.
-Their value lies in their novelty.
-Lakoff's everyday metaphor is not new, but it is vital precisely because it is used widely.
-It continues to bridge domains productively.
+Despite being a cliché, the metaphor is alive in a sense, Lakoff argues, because it continues to perform a function, giving a name to a mental activity that we would otherwise find difficult to explain precisely.
+Such a metaphor is less dead than other, perhaps more novel, "one off" poetic metaphors that failed to become widely circulating cultural tropes.
+Shelly's and Shklovsky's ideal poetic metaphor works once and never again.
+Its value lies in its novelty and capability for regeneration.
+Lakoff's everyday metaphor is not novel, but it is vital precisely because it is used widely.
+It continues to bridge domains productively and therefore lives.

 A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense.
 He gives the example of the English word *pedigree*, which